TouK/http-mock-server/README.md

 -	responseHeaders - groovyClosure as string which must evaluate to Map which will be added to response headers, default { _ -> \[:] }
 -	schema - path to xsd schema file on mockserver classpath; default empty, so no vallidation of request is performed; if validation fails then response has got status 400 and response is raw message from validator
 -	imports - list of imports for closures (each import is separate tag); `alias` is the name of `fullClassName` available in closure; `fullClassName` must be available on classpath of mock server
+-   https - HTTPS configuration

+#### HTTPS configuration

+-   keystorePath - path to keystore in JKS format, keystore should contains only one privateKeyEntry
+-   keystorePassword - keystore password
+-   keyPassword - key password
+-   truststorePath - path to truststore in JKS format
+-   truststorePassword - truststore password
+-   requireClientAuth - whether client auth is required (two-way SSL)

+**HTTP** and **HTTPS** should be started on separated ports.

 ### Closures request properties